lukaspustina/nmap-analyze/README.md

 [![Linux and macOS Build Status](https://travis-ci.org/lukaspustina/nmap-analyze.svg?branch=master)](https://travis-ci.org/lukaspustina/nmap-analyze) [![codecov](https://codecov.io/gh/lukaspustina/nmap-analyze/branch/master/graph/badge.svg)](https://codecov.io/gh/lukaspustina/nmap-analyze) [![GitHub release](https://img.shields.io/github/release/lukaspustina/nmap-analyze.svg)](https://github.com/lukaspustina/nmap-analyze/releases) [![](https://img.shields.io/crates/v/nmap-analyze.svg)](https://crates.io/crates/nmap-analyze) [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg?label=License)](./LICENSE)

-[nmap](https://nmap.org) is highly sophisticated and widely used port scanner.
-It scan a single host or a group of hosts for open TCP and UDP ports.
-This allows administrators to verify firewall and host port filter configuration. `nmap-analyze` is a very simplistic tool that helps to ease this verification process.
-Basically, it takes nmap's scan results as XML and compares the open as well as closed ports for each host scanned to a specification in YAML and reports all deviations. `nmap-analyze` supports both, human readable as well as JSON output.
-The later can be used for post-processing.
+[nmap](https://nmap.org) is a highly sophisticated and widely used port scanner.
+It scans a single host or a group of hosts for open TCP and UDP ports.
+This allows administrators to verify firewall and port filter configurations. `nmap-analyze` is a very simplistic tool that helps to ease this verification process.
+Basically, it takes nmap's scan results as XML, compares these results for each host scanned with a specification, and reports all deviations. `nmap-analyze` supports both, human readable as well as JSON output.
+The later can be used for further post-processing.

-We use run a large number of virtual machines and scan their public IP address daily.
+We run a large number of virtual machines and scan their public IP address daily.
 By using `nmap-analyze` we can quickly parse the plethora of port scan results and compare them to our expectations.
-In this way, a misconfiguration of firewalls, security groups, and service settings are quickly discovered before somebody out there can exploit it.
+In this way, a misconfiguration of firewalls, security groups, and service settings is quickly discovered before somebody out there can exploit it.

 ## Basic Usage

-`nmap-analyze` needs three informations: 1. nmap scan results in XML format, 2. a mapping of IP addresses to ports specifications, and 3. the port specifications.
-The mapping allows you to define groups of hosts that are mapped to the same specification.
+`nmap-analyze` needs three inputs: 1. nmap scan results in XML format, 2. a mapping of IP addresses to ports specifications, and 3. the port specifications.
+The mapping allows you to define groups of hosts that are mapped to the same port specification.

 ### Run nmap

 `nmap-analyze` requires nmap to create an XML output file and to run in debug 2 mode (`-dd`).
-The debug mode forces nmap to write result for each port; not just the "interesting" ports.
-For example, you can scan the host with IP address `192.168.0.1` in debug 2 mode (`-dd`), no DNS resolution (`-n`), TCP SYN scan (`-sS`), and XML output to file (`-oX nmap-results.xml`) like this:
+The debug mode forces nmap to write results for each port; not just "interesting" ports.
+For example, you can scan the host with IP address `192.168.0.1` in debug 2 mode (`-dd`), no DNS resolution (`-n`), using TCP SYN scan mode (`-sS`), and XML output to file (`-oX nmap-results.xml`) like this:

 ```bash
 sudo nmap -dd -n -sS -oX nmap-results.xml 192.168.0.1